 - 1/3 cup panko bread crumbs more to desired consistency

-Small cup the celery and green onions.
+- Dice the celery and green onions - the smaller, the better.
 Add to drained chickpeas.